orionrobots/orionrobots.github.io/wiki/robot_building_safety.md

 </p>
 <h1  id="Ventilations">Ventilations</h1>

-When soldering, glueing, painting or etching <a class="wiki" href="/wiki/pcb.html" title="Printed Circuit Board">PCB's</a> always make sure you have ample ventilation.
+When soldering, glueing, painting or etching <a href="/wiki/pcb.html" title="Printed Circuit Board">PCB's</a> always make sure you have ample ventilation.
 Many solder compounds contain lead and many components have mercury and emit other equally noxious substances.
 None of these things are good to inhale.
 For most applications, an open window and maybe a desk fan is sufficient, but when dealing with etching chemicals then a proper fume cupboard is recommended.
 Also remember that solder has some pretty unpleasant compounds which you probably do not want to inhale.

 <h1  id="Using_a_knife_or_cutting_tool">Using a knife or cutting tool</h1>